amadrzyk/Limited-Infection/README.md

 ## Introduction

-This program displays an interactive graph of a network's users, and models their relationships with eachother.
+This program displays an interactive graph of a network's users, and models their relationships with each other.
+The goal of this project was to model the "spread" of a live update to a company's userbase.
 * Users are represented by **nodes**, which can hold many attributes (such as the current website version they see, who they're connected to, their degree, and more).
     * In this case, being "infected" refers to whether or not the user sees the particular updated version compared with everyone else.
 * Edges between nodes are always directed from the parent/teacher node to the student node.
 That is, the program uses the heuristic where a teacher generally has more students than a student has teachers.
 The same goes for parent/child edges.